Heroes-UGM/.github/profile/README.md

 ---

-# Advisor
+# Advisors
-### Adha Imam Cahyadi - Department of Electrical Engineering and Information Technology
+- Adha Imam Cahyadi - Department of Electrical Engineering and Information Technology
+- Lukman - Department of Computer Science and Electronics

 # Our team members 🧙
 ### Supervisor